The 11 Minute Guide to Bulletproof UX Strategy

 Sure, there’s been a kickoff, but now you’re into the real stuff.
 You have to become an expert on this product as quickly as possible.

 You have to figure out who to talk to, what they know, how to make the most of each resource, and how to turn it all into a sound UX strategy everyone will agree with.
+But before we get on with all that, let’s at least cover the basics.

 The principal stakeholders on the project will have a good idea who’s available to talk (and they will likely be on the list themselves).
 If they don’t, they can point you to the people who do.